Retail Margin & Markup Calculator: How To Price Retail Items

 Markup = 1

-As with margin, your markup is typically expressed as a percentage, so in this case, it would be 100%.
+As with margin, your markup is typically expressed as a percentage, so in this case, you would have a 100% markup.

 Understanding and tracking your business’s retail margin and markup is essential for running a profitable business.
-Through the use of industry benchmarks, you can stay competitive in your unique market.
+Through industry benchmarks, you can stay competitive in your unique market.
 Additionally, you can use markup and margin insights to ensure that your business isn’t overspending and is yielding a profit.

 You can use your margin to look at individual products and how much profit they are going to create for your business.
 However, you can also use your margin to help you understand larger trends in your business and stay on top of your finances.